plone/volto/PACKAGES.md

 and as a development dependency:
 - `@plone/types`

-Plone 6 (Volto 17 and below) does not use any of them.
+Plone 6.0.x (Volto 17 and below) does not use any of them.

-These packages are expected to be used and part of Plone 7.
+These packages are expected to be used and become part of Plone 7.
-Could be that some of them will be part of the upcoming Plone minor versions prior to Plone 7.
+Some of them might become part of Plone 6.1.x minor versions.

-The packages are divided in three categories or types:
+The packages are divided into three categories or types:

 - core
 - utilities